 Mango peach white sangria is a fruity, refreshing, and just-sweet-enough spin on a classic cocktail.
 It's a perfect peach sangria recipe using white wine for spring or summertime entertaining!

-From Taco Tuesday to Thirsty Thursday, I’m on it this week.
-If only with the blog…there was a day I wore two different earrings to work and forgot my packed lunch at home two days in a row.
-Moving on…
+From Taco Tuesday to Thirsty Thursday, I'm on it with blog posts this week.
+If only with the blog...there was a day I wore two different earrings to work and forgot my packed lunch at home two days in a row.
+Moving on...

-If I had to choose, my signature summertime cocktail would be a margarita.
-Delicious for pairing with tacos, revamping with healthier ingredients, and even combining with beer.
-However in anticipation of hosting friends + fam in our brand spankin’ new backyard, it’s always good to branch out if maybe just maybe someone doesn’t like tequila, or is looking for something lower in alcohol.
-Ding-ding-ding – sangria!
-Specifically, this mango peach white sangria.
+However in anticipation of hosting friends and family in our brand new backyard (!), it's always good to branch out if maybe just maybe someone doesn't like tequila, or is looking for something lower in alcohol.
+A limoncello spritz totally fits the bill, as does this mango peach white sangria.

 Sangria recipes also have a citrus element to them, so I sliced an orange in half and added the juice of one side while cutting the other half into slices and adding to the batch.
 You can add as much (or as little) fresh fruit as you like.